jakeseaton/aerocene/PAPER.md

 | Trial 1               | 56.95    | 84.81   | 97.52    |
 | Trial 2               | 190.1    | 195.2   | 215      |

 While Trials 1 and 2 never got blocked by Instagram, Trial 0 was frequently blocked when it tried to send double digit requests in a short amount of time.
-This confirmed our hypothesis that the anonymization of scraping requests through AWS Lambda would help a scraping system avoid getting blacklisted by the sites it attempts to scrape.

 <img width="1440" alt="screen shot 2018-05-11 at 9 00 51 pm" src="https://user-images.githubusercontent.com/7296193/39952543-96d0d642-555e-11e8-960c-a28622a6eb25.png">